Addono/populartimes-api/README.md

 + [Contributors](#contributors)

 ## 🧐 About <a name = "about"></a>
-A small HTTP server around [m-wrzru/populartimes](https://github.com/m-wrzr/populartimes) to access Google Maps popular times data from the Google Maps SDK.
+A small HTTP server around [m-wrzru/populartimes](https://github.com/m-wrzr/populartimes) to access Google Maps popular times data from the Google Maps SDK - which it does not provide by default 😕.
 It is designed to run as a serverless function, so hosting a scalable version is trivial!

 ## 🎈 Usage <a name = "usage"></a>
 These instructions will get you started using the API.
 See [deployment](#deployment) for notes on how to deploy your own version.